 Women?
 Children?
 Families?
 Not so much.
 They were seldom seen.

 And if They were, the odds of Them being “comfortable” would be quite low in fact.

 We kept the Pinball, the Pacman, the Zeppelin, the décor, and even Disco, but Bullying, Discrimination, Intimidation, Stereotyping, Sexism, or any behaviour which infringes on the ability for All to share the Arcade in a stress free environment have been written out of the book, and left in the past where they belong, as the dark example by which we define the light, exposing such archaic behaviour as an example.

-Bear in mind, Our Arcade is based on the Personal Fantasy Pinball Arcade of Mike’s Youth, and these are issues and behaviours Mike and Sylwia have both dealt with and spent a lifetime fighting against, and it is Our will that the Arcade reflect the perhaps better adjectivized “Utopian Fantasy Pinball Arcade of Mike’s Youth”.
+Bear in mind, the Arcade is based on the Personal Fantasy Pinball Arcade of Mike’s Youth, and these are issues and behaviours Mike has dealt with and spent a lifetime fighting against, and it is Our will that the Arcade reflect the perhaps better adjectivized “Utopian Fantasy Pinball Arcade of Mike’s Youth”.

-In Her vision, Kids are more than welcome, and We encourage Family Play, and Her Family friendly hand painted childhood memories of Pacman are displayed to welcome younger Guests, while making Our not as young Guests feel more so.
+In Our vision, Kids are more than welcome, and We encourage Family Play, reflected in our Family friendly hand painted Pacman and Pinball Art are displayed to welcome younger Guests, while making Our not as young Guests feel more so.